Do you have a ring that hasn’t come off in a while? Have you ever needed to remove your ring?

 Are you scared to try to remove it because you may find out that you’re trapped and feel claustrophobic about it?

-Ring Removal – Ten Steps to Remove Your Ring That is Stuck on Your Finger
+Ten Steps to Remove That Stuck on Your Finger Ring

 1. Figure out what time of day your fingers are the smallest.
 Use a ring on another finger and try taking it off at various times of day to find out if 9am for example is your smallest time.
 Then plan your ring removal efforts to be at that time.